 About the Award

-Awardees will receive a letter of recognition from the Dean of Graduate Studies, acknowledgement at the annual Advising Graduate Students Conference, a gift card, and one year membership to NACADA (the global community for academic advising).
+Awardees will receive a plaque, acknowledgement at the annual Advising Graduate Students Conference, a $1,000 award and a one-year membership in NACADA.

-- Serve as the primary graduate program coordinator for one or more graduate programs.
+- Currently serving as the primary graduate program coordinator for one or more graduate programs

 Who May Nominate